ky-ler/applefritter/README.md

 # AppleFritter
 I originally set out to create a Twitter clone.
 I wanted it to look, and feel different from Twitter, while retaining the core functionality of Twtiter.
-While AppleFritter is still a WIP, but I am proud of the progress I have made so far, and and am excited to continue working on AppleFritter.
+While AppleFritter is still a WIP, I am proud of the progress I have made so far, and am excited to continue working on AppleFritter.

 **Link to project:** http://applefritter.vercel.app